We all love novelty socks and comedy DVDs, but surely the best present of all to receive is the gift of food (or money, money is also very good).

 - Make yourself extra popular and buy someone a pie gift set from Pieminister – they’re also doing gift vouchers, sauces and other merch in their online gift shop.

-- Pick up some handmade truffles or advent calendars from Zara’s Chocolate in Southville.
+- Pick up some handmade truffles or a salted caramel advent calendar (!) from Zara’s Chocolate in Southville.
+They’re also doing filled chocolate baubles (£12.50) and a chocolate Christmas pudding (£10) this year!
 You can hand pick your selection for beautifully-wrapped gift boxes, or pick up some super tasty chocolate bars and Christmas treats.

 - Make sure you treat your mates (or yourself, you deserve it) to some Gingerbeard Preserves (available online, at markets, The Pickled Brisket and at various shops across Bristol) – for Christmas they’re doing 3 for £10 on selected products and have stocking fillers such as their Craft Christmas Gift Box (£8.50 – Fig & Sour cherry Christmas Chutney and Beer Bacon & Chilli Jam, yummm).

-- A range of chutneys, sauces and preserves from Bishopston Supper Club can be found at Grape & Grind, Joe’s Bakery and The Bristol Cheesemonger (their rhubarb ketchup is something special).
+- A range of chutneys, sauces and preserves from Bishopston Supper Club can be found at The Bristol Cheesemonger in Wapping Wharf, Joe’s bakery, and Grape & Grind on Gloucester Rd.
+Hampers are also available.

-- If you want to do a good deed with oyour Christmas shopping, purchase a few jars from Bristol Jam Plan, who use donated surplus fruit & veg to make yummy preserves which they then give to local charities and shelters.
+- If you want to do a good deed with your Christmas shopping, purchase a few jars from Bristol Jam Plan, who use donated surplus fruit & veg to make yummy preserves which they then give to local charities and shelters.
 All proceeds from the stuff they sell goes to local charities too – one for the warm & fuzzy feels!
-Pick them up from Hart’s Bakery, Pear Cafe, The Kitchen or Windmill Hill City Farm Cafe.
+Pick them up from Hart’s Bakery, Zero Green, The Kitchen or Windmill Hill City Farm Cafe.

 Not content with feeding people up?
 How about giving your buddy a voucher for a cookery lesson, booze tasting or food tour?
 Or do what I did and book an event you want to go to anyway, so you get to rope in a plus one!